 What other resources can help me with my career planning?

-There are lots of resources and help available to assist with career planning; as well as this website, the VLE module and Download library you might also find these other resources useful...
+There are lots of resources and help available to assist with career planning; as well as this website and Download library you might also find these other resources useful...

 - Health Careers - the Health Careers website has a wide range of information and advice.